 Get Ready For Summer

 Winter can be quite a challenge because of getting frozen to death.
 Just as the players can get cold in Winter, players can also die by overheating in the summer.
-However, this isn’t it; another phenomenon that can be very challenging for the players is the wildfires that come in the summer.

 Click here to read Stardew Valley Best Fall Crop